spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/managing-the-returns.md

 ## Installation

-For details on the modules that provide the API functionality and how to install them, [see Glue API: Marketplace Return Management feature integration](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/glue/marketplace-return-management-feature-integration.html).
+For details about the modules that provide the API functionality and how to install them, [see Glue API: Marketplace Return Management feature integration](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/glue/marketplace-return-management-feature-integration.html).

 ## Create a return